-An FMI should identify, monitor, and manage its general business risk and hold sufficient liquid net assets funded by equity to cover potential general business losses so that it can continue operations and services as a going concern if those losses materialize.
-Further, liquid net assets should at all times be sufficient to ensure a recovery or orderly wind-down of critical operations and services.
+An FMI should identify, monitor, and manage its general business risk and hold enough liquid net assets funded by equity to cover potential general business losses so that it can continue operations and services as a going concern if those losses materialize.
+Further, liquid net assets should always be sufficient to ensure a recovery or orderly wind-down of critical operations and services.